AB1908/CS-Books/Curriculum.md

 - [Principles of Programming Langugages at DEIB-P](https://home.deib.polimi.it/pradella/PL.html) has a list of readings from every language and has a list of papers to go through.
 There is no recommended textbook from the list above.
 - [CS 152 at Harvard](https://www.seas.harvard.edu/courses/cs152/2018sp/index.html) uses notes for their readings but also recommends [2], [5], [6] and [3] for additional reference.
 - [CS 6110 at Cornell](https://www.cs.cornell.edu/courses/cs6110/2018sp/index.html) has no required textbook but recommends [6] and [5] for additional reading.
+- A [free version](https://www.cs.cmu.edu/~jcr/tpl.html) of [13] is available for reading.
+I was unable to find any related course material.
+- [601.426/626 at JHU](http://pl.cs.jhu.edu/pl/index.shtml) use their own book created by a course instructor.
+The book itself is available under Creative Commons License [here](http://pl.cs.jhu.edu/pl/book/book.pdf).

 [1] - Used as the reference for